 Suggestions and practical advice

-• Safety plans are to be in writing in both Icelandic and English.
+- Safety plans must be in writing in both Icelandic and English.

-• Safety plans must be revised on a regular basis (at least once a year or after an accident / mishap / incident / near accident) and new plans prepared when new types of tours are planned.
+- Safety plans must be revised on a regular basis (at least once a year and always following any accidents / mishaps / incidents / near accidents) and new plans prepared when new types of tours are planned.

-• The website Vakinn – the official quality and environmental system for Icelandic tourism – contains detailed information on the preparation of safety plans (see here).
+- The website Vakinn – the official quality and environmental certification for Icelandic tourism – contains detailed information on the preparation of safety plans (see here).

 Checklists for Compiling and Reviewing Safety Plans